christian759/detection/README.md

 # detection
-a simple streamlit web for object detection
+a simple streamlit web app for object detection